KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/01-pox-controller/README.md

 This happens since the switch acts as a L2 learning switch by the default, but does not fill the table.

-To enable the `forwarding.l2_learning` POX component and see the flow rules in the switch, go into the `controller` terminal and type:
+To enable the `forwarding.l2_learning` POX component and see the flow rules in the switch, launching ```kathara connect controller```.

+Launch in the root@controller:
 ```
-python3.9 /pox/pox.py forwarding.l2_learning openflow.of_01 -port=6653
+python3 /pox/pox.py forwarding.l2_learning openflow.of_01 -port=6653
 ```

 **Note:** We installed `python3.9` on the `kathara/pox` image to improve compatibility with POX.

 You will obtain something like: